Direct VPC egress with a VPC network

 Cannot delete subnet

-To delete a subnet, you must first delete all resources that use it.
-If Cloud Run is using a subnet, you must disconnect Cloud Run from the VPC network or move it to a different subnet before deleting the subnet.
+To delete a subnet, you must first delete or redeploy all resources that use it.
+If Cloud Run is using a subnet, disconnect the Cloud Run service or job from the VPC network or move it to a different subnet before deleting the subnet.

 Direct VPC subnet runs out of IP addresses